barcek/docNxgres/README.md

 - provide a parallel GraphQL implementation
 - integrate a data structure cache such as Redis for database results
 - include error logging in the application server log stream
-- extend the set of unit tests & add integration tests
+- extend the set of unit & integration tests
 - add rate limiting to the reverse proxy server
 - add file caching to the reverse proxy server
 - migrate the project to TypeScript, retaining optional use of JavaScript only for ease of access